cahya-wirawan/indonesian-language-models/ULMFit/README.md

 # Language Modeling

-Indonesian language model are trained using the [fast.ai](http://www.fast.ai/) version of [AWD LSTM Language Model](https://arxiv.org/abs/1708.02182) --basically LSTM with droupouts--with data from [Wikipedia](https://dumps.wikimedia.org/idwiki/latest/idwiki-latest-pages-articles.xml.bz2)
+The Indonesian language model was trained using the [fast.ai](http://www.fast.ai/) version of [AWD LSTM Language Model](https://arxiv.org/abs/1708.02182) --basically LSTM with droupouts--with data from [Wikipedia](https://dumps.wikimedia.org/idwiki/latest/idwiki-latest-pages-articles.xml.bz2)
 (last updated Sept 21, 2018).
 Using 90/10 train-validation split, we achieved perplexity of **38.78 with 60,002